bankcex/docs/consumer-tutorials/deploying-smart-contract-on-fusenet.md

  **Pre-requisites:**

-Since we interact with remix using Metamask, you need to change the network to BankCEX network by adding a custom RPC.
+Since we interact with remix using Metamask, you need to change the network to Bankcoin network by adding a custom RPC.
 Please follow the steps in [this tutorial](https://docs.bankcexchain.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask) to do that.

 You need to have a small balance of BANK on the Fusenet wallet you are using which will be used as Gas for the transactions.